Episode 333 - Epicurus Disputes the Stoic View Of The Senses And Anticipations

 Joshua:

 Yeah, that’s right.
-So the next paragraph we’re talking about, he says, but such as those things are, which we say are perceived by the senses, such also are those things which are said to be perceived not by the senses themselves, but by the senses after a fashion.
-That’s a very important expression and that’s going to color our reading of this short paragraph here.
-He says, as these things such as that is white or this is sweet or that is tuneful, this is fragrant, that is rough.
-We have these ideas he says already comprehended by the mind again, for example, this is a house that is a dog.
+So the next paragraph we’re talking about — he says: “But such as those things are which we say are perceived by the senses, such also are those things which are said to be perceived not by the senses themselves, but by the senses after a fashion.”
+That’s a very important expression, and that’s going to color our reading of this short paragraph here.
+He says: “as these things such as ‘that is white’ or ‘this is sweet’ or ‘that is tuneful, this is fragrant, that is rough’ — we have these ideas,” he says, “already comprehended by the mind.”
+Again: “for example, this is a house, that is a dog.”
 You have to have the idea of a house or a dog comprehended by the mind in order to be able to apply that language to what is coming into the senses.
 That’s my understanding of what he’s saying.

 He then moves on to combining sensation with language to make logical syllogisms.
-He says the rest of the series follows connecting the more important links such as these which embrace as it were, the full comprehension of things.
-If he is a man, he is a mortal animal, partaking of reason from which class of arguments, the notions of things are impressed upon us without which nothing can be understood nor inquired into nor discussed.
-But if those notions were false or you seem to me to translate the Greek word an noia notions, if I say they were false or impressed or perceptions of such a kind as not to be able to distinguish from false ones, then I should like to know how we were to use them and how we were to see what was consistent with each thing and what was inconsistent with it.
-So we’ve been talking about sensation here and he immediately moves then into a discussion of things that are adjacent to sensation but are not really sensations themselves, right?
+He says: “the rest of the series follows, connecting the more important links, such as these which embrace as it were the full comprehension of things: ‘if he is a man, he is a mortal animal partaking of reason.’
+From which class of arguments, the notions of things are impressed upon us, without which nothing can be understood nor inquired into nor discussed.
+But if those notions were false — for you seem to me to translate the Greek word ennoia as ‘notions’ — if I say they were false, or impressed, or perceptions of such a kind as not to be able to distinguish from false ones, then I should like to know how we were to use them and how we were to see what was consistent with each thing and what was inconsistent with it.”

-The impression or understanding that something is white or sweet or tuneful or fragrant or rough or that such a thing is a house and this other thing is a dog.
-The ability to apply linguistic labels onto things is connected with sensation but does not really seem to proceed from sensation.
+So we’ve been talking about sensation here, and he immediately moves then into a discussion of things that are adjacent to sensation but are not really sensations themselves, right?
+The impression or understanding that something is white or sweet or tuneful or fragrant or rough, or that such a thing is a house and this other thing is a dog — the ability to apply linguistic labels onto things is connected with sensation but does not really seem to proceed from sensation.
 It seems to proceed from the mind itself.
-And then we combine that language and logic to form these kind of argumentative syllogisms.
-His example here is giving a definition of a human.
-If he is a human, he’s a mortal animal partaking of reason.
-This he thinks proceeds from the ability to label and distinguish things and prior to that the ability to sense things at all, right?
-So first comes the sense perception, then we add a label and once we’ve applied the label, this linguistic tag onto a thing, now we can start talking about the ways that these different sense perceptions and the objects associated with them can be combined in our mind to form logical arguments.
-I hope I’ve understood the point he’s trying to make here and haven’t misread his approach.
-What do you think Cassius about that procedure?
+And then we combine that language and logic to form these argumentative syllogisms.
+His example here is giving a definition of a human: “if he is a human, he’s a mortal animal partaking of reason.”
+This he thinks proceeds from the ability to label and distinguish things, and prior to that, the ability to sense things at all.
+So first comes the sense perception, then we add a label, and once we’ve applied the label — this linguistic tag onto a thing — now we can start talking about the ways that these different sense perceptions and the objects associated with them can be combined in our mind to form logical arguments.
+I hope I’ve understood the point he’s trying to make here.
+What do you think, Cassius, about that procedure?

 Cassius:

 I think you’re on the right track, Joshua.
 Let me emphasize it this way.
-We’ve seen already that the stoics share the epicurean viewpoint of the importance of the senses.
-What they do not share is the epicurean understanding of the nature of the senses and how they operate in that the stoics think that some sensations are false and some sensations are true.
-Epicurus denies that there are not true or false sensations in the way the stoics are talking about them.
-From the epicurean perspective, all sensations are reported reliably and without opinion so that there is not truth or falsity in the sense at all as the stoics are advocating.
+We’ve seen already that the Stoics share the Epicurean viewpoint of the importance of the senses.
+What they do not share is the Epicurean understanding of the nature of the senses and how they operate — in that the Stoics think that some sensations are false and some sensations are true.
+Epicurus denies that there are true or false sensations in the way the Stoics are talking about them.
+From the Epicurean perspective, all sensations are reported reliably and without opinion, so that there is not truth or falsity in the sensation at all as the Stoics are advocating.
 That’s the first point that is important to remember in distinguishing these positions.
-The second point that you have just gotten into there is in relation to what Epicurus would describe as prolapses and as we will learn as we read more about the stoic position, the stoics also use the word prolapses.

-The stoics hold that some sensations are true and some sensations are false.
-The stoics also hold that some proses are true and some proses are false.
-In both cases, Epicurus does not throw out truth and falsity.
-He just says that truth and falsity don’t come to us divinely handed down through the senses or through the prolapses.
-Our minds have to process our circumstances on a continuous basis, continually checking our opinions against the data that we’re receiving through the paralysis and through the sensations and just as again, no matter how close we get to the tower, the sensations never tell us whether the tower is square or round.
-No matter how many times our proleptic anticipations process a particular situation, we do not evaluate that situation as being absolutely divinely true for all people, all places and all times sensations are not within themselves true or false and neither are proleptic notions and this is a major divide between epicurus and the stoics.
-On the face of it, there are many similarities and to both the stoics and the epicureans, you can arrive at confidence in your knowledge about these things, but the path that you reach that knowledge is very different.
+The parallel is going to be clear: the Stoics hold that some sensations are true and some are false; the Stoics also hold that some prolepseis are true and some are false.
+In both cases, Epicurus does not throw out truth and falsity — he just says that truth and falsity don’t come to us divinely handed down through the senses or through the prolepseis.
+Our minds have to process our circumstances on a continuous basis, continually checking our opinions against the data that we’re receiving through the prolepseis and through the sensations.
+And just as, again, no matter how close we get to the tower, the sensations never tell us whether the tower is square or round — no matter how many times our proleptic anticipations process a particular situation, we do not evaluate that situation as being absolutely divinely true for all people, all places, and all times.
+Sensations are not within themselves true or false, and neither are proleptic notions.
+This is a major divide between Epicurus and the Stoics.
+On the face of it there are many similarities, and to both the Stoics and the Epicureans you can arrive at confidence in your knowledge about these things — but the path by which you reach that knowledge is very different.

 Joshua:

-Yeah, the connection Cassius between the epicureans and the stoics on this question of prolapses is certainly an interesting one, but there are a few things I notice here in this section seven that still stand out to me.
-I mentioned that he starts the section talking about how the senses may sometimes be reliable and that if a God were to ask him what more he could want in terms of faculties for perceiving the world, he couldn’t think of anything to say and then he talks about what practice and skill increasing the abilities of people who apply their senses to nature into the arts and he points to the painter and the flute player and only now as I’m reading this third paragraph, do I see, I think why he’s pointing to the arts for these matters.
-Because what he says in paragraph three here is he says such as those things are, which we say are perceived by the senses, such also are those things which are said to be perceived not by the senses themselves but by the senses after a fashion such as that is white, this is sweet, that is tuneful, this is fragrant, that is rough.
+Yeah, the connection, Cassius, between the Epicureans and the Stoics on this question of prolepsis is certainly an interesting one.
+But there are a few things I notice here in section seven that still stand out to me.
+I mentioned that Lucullus starts the section talking about how the senses may sometimes be reliable, and that if a God were to ask him what more he could want in terms of faculties for perceiving the world he couldn’t think of anything to say — and then he talks about practice and skill increasing the abilities of people who apply their senses to nature and into the arts, and he points to the painter and the flute player.
+Only now, as I’m reading this third paragraph, do I see — I think — why he’s pointing to the arts for these matters.
+Because what he says in paragraph three here is: “Such as those things are which we say are perceived by the senses, such also are those things which are said to be perceived not by the senses themselves but by the senses after a fashion — such as ‘that is white, this is sweet, that is tuneful, this is fragrant, that is rough.’”
+He says: “We have these ideas already comprehended by the mind.”
+This is where prolepsis comes into the equation, and the ability to apply labels to objects that we recognize because of the pattern resemblance they share with other objects — like how dogs look like other dogs.

-He says, we have these ideas already comprehended by the mind.
-This is where prolapses comes into the equation and the ability to apply labels to objects that we recognize because of the pattern resemblance that they share with other objects like how dogs look like other dogs.
 Then he says something that I think is very important and we shouldn’t overlook.
-He says, then the rest of the series follows connecting the more important links such as these, which embrace as it were, the full comprehension of things.
-If he is a man, he is a mortal animal partaking of reason.
-In other words, it’s this dialectic aspect, the ability to form a syllogism and make an argument.
-The ability to apply logic to a question.
-This is what gives us the full comprehension of things or what gives us access to the full comprehension of things.
+He says: “Then the rest of the series follows, connecting the more important links such as these which embrace as it were the full comprehension of things: ‘if he is a man, he is a mortal animal partaking of reason.’”
+In other words, it’s this dialectic aspect, the ability to form a syllogism and make an argument, the ability to apply logic to a question — this is what gives us the full comprehension of things, or what gives us access to the full comprehension of things.
 The senses themselves only get us so far.

 Cassius:

 Joshua, I agree with where you’re going there as well.
-There’s definitely an aspect here where the stoics are placing far more reliance on logical constructions than Epicurus would agree is appropriate,
+There’s definitely an aspect here where the Stoics are placing far more reliance on logical constructions than Epicurus would agree is appropriate.

 Joshua: